Karthick-sketch/Martial-Arts/README.md

 * Press P to punch
 * Press L to kick

+[Note:] Please wait until the web page gets loaded
-Note: If there is any issue please refresh the page
+If there is an issue, please refresh the web page